-The order of the formats in the Conditional Formats < Crosstab | Table > page determines which format applies in the case of a conflict.
+The order of the formats in the Conditional Formats < Crosstab | Table > page determines which format is applied in case of a conflict.
 The higher format in the list takes precedence over lower formats.

 For more information, see "What is a conditional format?".